 Students wishing to dispute a grade should first have a discussion with the instructing faculty member.
 If the student and faculty are in disagreement after the discussion, the student may appeal to the Dean of Faculty.
 The Dean of Faculty will meet with the student within 14 days of the appeal and will solicit a statement from the faculty member.
 Following this process, the Dean of Faculty will review the case and submit a recommendation to the faculty member.
 The faculty member will then make a final decision, in consultation with the Dean of Faculty.
 After one calendar year (from the end of the original grading period), all grades are final.
-All grade changes must be made in writing and signed by the Dean of Faculty.

-Excused Absences for Final Exams
+Excused Absences for Final Assessments

-Students who are unable to take their final exams for legitimate reasons and wish to request a make-up exam generally must obtain advance authorization from the instructing faculty members and Student Affairs.
+Students who are unable to take their final assessment (including, but not limited to, written or oral exam, project, presentation, written report/paper) for legitimate reasons and wish to request a make-up generally must obtain advance authorization from the instructing faculty members and Student Affairs.
 In the event that advance authorization cannot be obtained due to extenuating circumstances, students should contact Student Affairs and the instructor(s) as soon as they are able.

-If the exam is not completed prior to the end of the grading period, a grade of I, Incomplete, will be recorded on the student record.
+If the assessment is not completed prior to the end of the grading period, a grade of I, Incomplete, will be recorded on the student record.
 An incomplete grade is a temporary grade that does not affect a grade point average.